e-dorigatti/e-dorigatti.github.io/_posts/2023-06-25-diffusion.md

 To keep things as simple as possible, here we use the loss in Equation 3 in the paper without any of the optimizations presented later, which only play a role for complex, real-world distributions.

+In this case, diffusion models are trained by first corrupting the training examples, then trying to reconstruct the cleaner examples from the noisy examples at each step of the corruption process.
 The loss is an upper bound on the negative log likelihood:

 $$